Art Exhibits and Displays

 Exhibit features vintage mining helmets and equipment, along with photographs of the Ludlow tent colony, an armored car used against the striking workers, the soldiers deployed to the strike zone and the funeral procession for one of the main characters from the novel, Red-Winged Blackbird.
-This exhibit accompanies the lecture and reading by the novel's author, Bob Reed.
-More information about the program can be found here.
 On display in the Grand Hall of Knowledge glass case from July 2 through August 31.

 People's Lives: A Celebration of the Human Spirit

 Bill Wright's exhibit features documentary photographs from his travels to unusual locations, photographing people in their native environments.
 The exhibit was produced with the support of the National Endowment for the Humanities.
 On display in the Gallery from July 25 to September 5.

 Vaquero: Genesis of the Texas Cowboy